wyang007/Xrootd-Containers/tpc/README.md

-Xrootd Proxy with 3rd Party Copy - function as a DTN
+Xrootd Proxy with 3rd Party Copy - to be used as a DTN